The Standard Formula: A Guide to Solvency II – Chapter 9: Internal Models

 Use Test

-At the core of the use test is the requirement that firms can demonstrate that the IM is “widely used in and plays an important role in their system of governance.”290 Insurers are expected to develop systems and controls to identify, measure and manage each risk.
-The use test specifies that they should use the same models for this purpose as are used to calculate their best estimate of liabilities (or BEL) and SCR.
-The idea is that proper risk management should not be a compliance issue, but sit at the heart of running the business, including as follows:
+At the core of the use test is the requirement that firms can demonstrate that the IM is “widely used in and plays an important role in their system of governance”.514 (Re)insurers are expected to develop systems and controls to identify, measure and manage each risk.
+The use test specifies that a (re)insurer should use the same models for this purpose as are used to calculate its economic and solvency capital assessment and allocation processes, including its ORSA.
+The idea is that proper risk management should not be a compliance issue, but sit at the heart of running the business, including as follows:515

 The Role of the Board

-The PRA also stresses the responsibilities of a (re)insurer’s board.292 Although it is not necessary for all board members to be technical experts as such, the PRA does, however, expect board members to be able to understand and explain areas such as the key strengths, limitations and judgements within the model; assumptions and judgements that have the most material impact on the model output; and key sources of information and advice which the board has relied on.
+The PRA also stresses the responsibilities of a (re)insurer’s board516 Although it is not necessary for all board members to be technical experts as such, the PRA does expect board members to be able to understand and explain areas such as the key strengths, limitations and judgements within the model; assumptions and judgements that have the most material impact on the model output; and key sources of information and advice which the board has relied on.
 This includes knowledge as follows:

-The PRA also expects that the executive should be able to explain the (re)insurer’s IM in simple and transparent terms to the non-executive directors (NEDs) — and for NEDs to challenge how the viability and sustainability of the business model, risk appetite and management framework are reflected in the IM.
+The PRA also expects that the executive should be able to explain the (re)insurer’s IM in simple and transparent terms to the non-executive directors (NEDs) — and that NEDs will challenge how the viability and sustainability of the business model, risk appetite and management framework are reflected in the IM.

 3. Data Quality Standards

-The IM regime specifies statistical quality standards.293 Accordingly:
+The IM regime specifies statistical quality standards.517 Accordingly:

-(e) The model must take account of all payments to policyholders which it expects to make, whether or not guaranteed contractually.
+• The model must take account of all payments to policyholders which it expects to make, whether or not contractually guaranteed.

 5. Other Requirements

-Once an IM has been approved, the ability of a (re)insurer to make changes to the model is restricted:297
+Once an IM has been approved, the ability of a (re)insurer to make changes to the model is restricted:521

 Transactions such as an acquisition or investment in a new asset class could lead to a change in the (re)insurer’s risk profile requiring a model change application.
 It may not always be possible to obtain approval prior to the transaction, in which case the (re)insurer should discuss with the PRA a way forward.